Skip to main content

 Clio Payments vs LawPay for Law Firms

-Firms searching Clio Payments vs LawPay are usually trying to decide which platform creates less billing drag without creating more accounting cleanup.
+Firms searching Clio Payments vs LawPay, LawPay and Clio, or Clio Payments vs LawPay vs other options are usually trying to decide which payment path creates less billing drag without creating more accounting cleanup.
 The better fit depends on where invoices are owned, how trust and operating activity are reconciled, whether payment links and card-present workflows need to work outside Clio, and how much reporting, fee-financing, and collections visibility your billing team actually needs.

 Response within one business day